FabrizioSandri/r-integration/README.md

 ```

 ### Call a R function with parameters
 If you want to execute a R function in an external file you can use the `callMethod` function by passing the fileLocation, methodName (function to call) and params (the params passed to methodName at call).
-Note that params must be an array of parameters or an Object in the format {variableName: "value"}
+Note that params must be an Object in the format `{variableName1: "value", variableName2: "value", .. }`.
+You can also pass an array as an argument to a function.
+NOTE that the resulting array will be converted into an R array of the format `c(...)`.

 ##### Example
 Suppose we have a R script located in `./scripts/test.R`